Materials and Construction

 Leather has a long history.
 It's tactile, strong and forgiving.
 It'll age gracefully, developing a nice patina.
 And If it's good enough for Indiana Jones...

 Admittedly, Fastex closures are more efficient and save a couple of seconds.
-However, plastic cracks and tends to get brittle over time.
+However, plastic tends to get brittle over time.
 Give "old-fashioned" leather straps and buckles a chance...you'll be transported to a simpler, less harried time!

 We proudly use premium "English Bridle" leather from Hermann Oak Leather (est. 1881).
 100% vegetable-tanned from top-grade U.S. steer hides.

 Are Acorn Bags waterproof?

 Standard canvas duck has fibers that swell and self-seal when exposed to water.
 A moisture barrier is created, but still allows the fabric to breathe.
 Martexin "Original Wax" canvas, with its exclusive Martexin® finish, offers an extra level of protection for inclement weather.

 A healthy dose of skepticism is needed when listening to claims of 100% waterproof bags.
 Often overlooked points of water entry include zippers, gaps between flap pockets, mounting strap pass-through holes and seams.
 Unless a floating waterproof liner is used, it's almost impossible to avoid some water entering your bag during a downpour.
 A good compromise is to keep a waterproof stuff sack in your bag.